 What is an eSIM?

 Of course, you probably have some questions about that.
-With a traditional SIM card, you had to switch the SIM if you traveled and used a new carrier on your travels, or if you wanted to switch carriers.
-So does a built-in SIM mean that you have to switch phones?
+When traveling with a traditional SIM card, you may have to swap to another carrier’s SIM card to keep your coverage.
+If you want to change carriers at home, you’ll also have to physically replace your SIM card.
+With that in mind, does a built-in SIM mean you have to switch phones?
 Thankfully, no. In fact, one of the advantages of eSIM technology is that it makes it much easier to switch carriers.
 Instead of having to order a new SIM and wait around for it to arrive, you can switch to a new carrier straight from your phone.
 If you’re a dual-SIM user, eSIM technology supports multiple accounts — and switching between them is super easy.

-The eSIM will be helpful for another reason — it will help make devices smaller.
+The eSIM is helpful for another reason: It helps make devices smaller.
 Now, that may not matter all that much for phones (although a little extra room for battery capacity is always nice), but it could be extremely helpful for wearables.
-The Apple Watch Series 3 and Series 4 actually already have eSIMs, and that is partly how Apple managed to keep the device pretty much the same size as previous generations of the Apple Watch.
+The Apple Watch Series 5 and Series 4 already have eSIMs, and that helps Apple keep the overall size down, which is vital for something you wear on your wrist.

 When can I start using an eSIM?

-It is likely that eSIMs will also find a home in a new generation of LTE-connected computers.
-Those computers are just now starting to come out — but expect to see a lot more of them in the next few years.
+Going forward it’s likely that eSIMs will find a home in a new generation of LTE-connected computers.
+Those computers first started coming out in 2018, although you should expect to see a lot more of them in the next few years.

-Still, slowly but surely eSIMs will take over.
-If your carrier supports it, and your phone supports it, then that may be all you need to start using the new technology.
-For now, it’s likely that phones with eSIMs will still have traditional SIM card slots, but eventually those trays could go away altogether.
+Slowly but surely, eSIMs will take over.
+If your carrier supports it, and your phone supports it, then that may be all you need to start using the new technology today.
+To help bridge the gap, some phones with eSIMs still have traditional SIM card slots, but eventually, those trays could go away altogether.